 Quickly normalize the data you're joining on with the Auto Field Tool.

-Before formulas to get to expected data types (attached in the v10.6 Auto Field.yxzp):
+Before formulas to get to expected data types (example attached in Auto Field.yxzp):

 "Parse Error at char(#): Formula: invalid type in subtraction operation (Expression ##)"